acyclics/LoLvoice/README.md

 # How to use
 Regarding the usage of LoLvoice, have a look at the guide here: [guide](https://github.com/impeccableaslan/LoLvoice/blob/master/guide.md)

+In addition, I would recommend you to run League of Legends in full-screen mode.

 # Language
 The provided installer and source files are configured to transcript from English speech to English text.
 However, the source code can be configured to be used for other languages.
 Feel free to configure it yourself and if you did, please do contribute on Github.
 This apply to any improvements to the source code you can make.
 Contributions are encouraged and welcomed.